top of page

 pbs_kids_logos.png

-Evidently, a bill introduced in the Illinois Legislature by Republican Frank Stansky from Savanna passed the house and would be debated before a Senate committee during hearings.
+A bill introduced in the Illinois Legislature by Republican Frank Stansky from Savanna passed the house and would be debated before a Senate committee during hearings.
 This bill would prohibit the University of Illinois from operating a television station.

-This article includes a resolution from the board of directors of the University of Illinois Alumni Association, that would instruct its officers "to use what means they deem wise to oppose" the bill before the state legislature.
+This article includes a resolution from the board of directors of the University of Illinois Alumni Association that would instruct its officers "to use what means they deem wise to oppose" the bill before the state legislature.

-To see more about the history of WILL-AM/FM/TV and the original article from the Illinois Newsroom click here.
+To see more about the history of WILL-AM/FM/TV and the original article from the Illinois Newsroom, click here.
 As I find additional information on WILL-TV, I'll include it here with future updates.

 To see the technical aspects of WILL-TV, click here.